j23414/mango-user-guide/basics.md

 a,d,0.2
 ```

-Change your gel.txt to load new type of network file.
+Replace the text in gel.txt with the following to load new type of network file.

 ```
 node(string name,int count,string type) nt;